 There's a controversy rumbling through physician and research circles - does cannabis effectively treat sleep disorders, and particularly sleep apnea?
-One of the claims of pro-cannabis medicine experts is that using grass can definitely improve sleep for insomnia sufferers.
-But the American Academy of Sleep Medicine just released its review of this question related to sleep apnea - and concluded rather conservatively that there is no evidence to date proving that grass helps with sleep apnea.
+One of the claims of pro-cannabis medicine experts is that using pot can definitely improve sleep for insomnia sufferers.
+But the American Academy of Sleep Medicine released its review of this question related to sleep apnea - and concluded that there is no evidence to date proving that weed helps with sleep apnea.

-But if you have sleep apnea, does marijuana help?
+But if you specifically have sleep apnea, does marijuana help?

 I personally suffered with sleep apnea for over 30 years, although insomnia was never a problem outside of temporary stress situations.
 Definitely drinking alcohol before sleeping worsened my apnea condition (just ask my wife) but marijuana seemed to have little impact on the actual nasal-blockage symptoms.